jon-jacky/home/design.md

 25 Mar 2022  <a name="25-Mar-2022"></a>

 - <https://www.mollywhite.net/annotations/latecomers-guide-to-crypto> -
-  Annotated crypto guide, critical notes on NYT's recent puff piece on cryptocurrency, in side-by-side format.
+  Annotated crypto guide, critical notes on NYT's recent piece on cryptocurrency, in side-by-side format.

 16 Mar 2022  <a name="16-Mar-2022"></a>